 Having cut him short before, I ask, “So what happened to the girl, where is she?”
 Jamil admits he felt sorry for her, standing there helplessly; phone in hand hoping the man of her dreams would suddenly call and make everything right, maybe his phone went off, fell in water and its currently in rice …maybe… “She’s at my parents house, her bus leaves tomorrow in the evening, my parents were able to come up with her bus fare.”
 He tells me.

 Before he can continue, I look away and there it is!
 The sign!
 The words, ‘Lonno Lodge‘ carved in white into the wooden sign post!

-My first solo trip turned out to be one of the most exciting times of my life.
-Travelling on your own can be a daunting idea but it can also: Boost your self confidence and expose you to new experiences.
+My first solo travel turned out to be one of the most exciting times of my life.
+Travelling on your own can be a daunting idea but it can also boost your self confidence and expose you to new experiences.
 Making new friends is actually easier because when travelling, you are much more approachable as a single person than as a couple.
 You’ll also be much more inclined to strike up conversations with people you meet along the way.

 It can also be an incredibly liberating experience; affording you the freedom to do exactly what you want to do, when you want.
 You get to plan YOUR perfect trip with no arguments, no compromises, no worrying about whether your partner’s is sea sick or not.

 You’ve always dreamt of visiting Gedi Ruins?
 Get a motorcycle, car or rickshaw head over, pick a tour guide and make it happen!